DAVINDOdavidOLEX/VULNHUB-kioptrixLevel1-/README.md

       first I try to run it fails since it was staged payload then I try unstaged payload it works

 https://github.com/DAVINDOdavidOLEX/VULNHUB-kioptrixLevel1-/blob/main/msfconsole.txt

+       !Boom,I have root access that means that I don't have to do privilege escalation

 Other exploitation, it seems you have to setup some few things